-The quest for work-life balance feels every bit the marathon it is.
-The moment we feel like we're gaining some ground, our kids hit a new stage or something shifts at work.
-We talk about 5 key things you can do to define and then create a better balance for your life and family.
-We also created a downloadable worksheet that walks you through 5 simple changes in 5 days you can make to see a noticeable change in how overwhelmed you feel - we promise we made it easy yet high impact.
+The quest for work life balance feels every bit the marathon it is.
+The moment we feel like we're gaining some ground, our kids hit a new stage, something shifts at work or we find ourselves working from home during a pandemic.
+We talk about 5 key things to help you create a better work life balance for you and your family.
+We also created a downloadable worksheet with 5 simple changes in 5 days to see a noticeable change in how overwhelmed you feel - easy but transformational!

 I have a vivid memory from my previous job of sitting in what we called our “war room,” planning strategy for an upcoming political campaign.
 Maybe 10 of us sat around the shiny corporate table, and one coworker threw out an overly-optimistic scenario.
 Another colleague turned, and in a completely deadpan voice, said “sure, and then we’ll all just jump on our unicorns and ride around the city.”

-That’s kind of how I feel about using a headline promising to help busy working moms create their best work-life balance.
+That’s kind of how I feel about using a headline promising to help busy working moms figure out how to create their best work life balance.
 Like we’re galloping off on a mythical adventure toward a beautiful sounding – yet impossible – dream scenario.

 So let me clarify.

-Clarification #1: I didn’t say we were creating the perfect work-life balance.
+Clarification #1: I didn’t say we were creating the perfect work life balance.
 The reason for that is simple.
 Perfect doesn’t exist.
 We’re not going to chase that unicorn.
 But there are simple, practical things we can do to go after the best balance in our current season of life.
-The steps below also provide a customized plan, because my best balance looks different than your best balance.
-My best balance also looks different now than it did when I was a mom of toddlers.

 I love this quote most because of the “normal is boring” bit.
 I’m not sure anyone who’s met me would describe me as normal, and for that I am both proud and grateful.

-Clarification #2: I didn’t offer to help you find your best work-life balance, but rather create it.
+Clarification #3: I didn’t offer to help you find your best work life balance, but rather create it.
 You can save your seek-and-find skills for your son’s missing soccer jersey or the last Diet Coke in the far recesses of the fridge.
 We’re creating balance, which means we’re being proactive – it gives control of the situation back to us as the creators.

 A search for something that’s missing may or may not be successful.
 (After approximately 5 minutes of searching for said soccer jersey or Diet Coke, I throw up my hands, declare it an impossible task and pray my complaints were loud enough that my husband will swoop in to find my missing stuff and save us all from my adult temper tantrum.)
 The process of creating something results in something.
 It may not be perfect, but it’s a start, and we can work with that and continue to improve it.

 The catch is that we can’t control life.
 We can’t control circumstances.
-But we can control our responses.
+(All of 2020 has taught us that!)
+But we can control our responses, and stop being an angry or grouchy mom.
 We can build a healthy foundation so that when busy or challenging or downright tragic days come, we’re in a better place to process those things in ways that maintain a feeling of balance rather than overwhelm.

 Below are five ways to create better balance.
 Grab our 5 Days to a Better Balance worksheet for specific things you can do over the next week to see an immediate change.